 Cash or cash equivalents may be held for liquidity purposes.
 The Sub-Fund may use derivatives and other techniques for hedging and/or efficient portfolio management purposes.
 However, derivatives instruments will not be used to attain the sustainable investment objective of the Sub-Fund.
-Given the nature and purpose of the assets within this portion of the Sub-Fund, minimum environmental or social safeguards apply where relevant.

-Reference benchmarks are

-indexes to measure whether the financial product attains the sustainable investment objective.
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.